Symposium (Plato): Alcibiades' speech

 The Drunken Alcibiades Interrupting the Symposium (1648) by Pietro Testa.
-After the other six speeches have concluded, a drunken Alcibiades crashes the Symposium to give a speech.
+After the other six speeches have concluded, the drunken Alcibiades crashes the Symposium to give a speech.

 When Socrates is nearly done, Alcibiades crashes in, terribly drunk, and delivers a panegyric to Socrates himself.
 No matter how hard he has tried, he says, he has never been able to seduce Socrates, because Socrates has no interest in physical pleasure.
 Despite this speech, Agathon lies down next to Socrates, much to Alcibiades' chagrin.
-Entering upon the scene late and inebriated, Alcibiades pays tribute to Socrates.

 Like Agathon and Aristophanes, Alcibiades is a historical person from ancient Athens.
 A year after the events of the Symposium, his political enemies would drive him to flee Athens under fear of being sentenced to death for sacrilege and turn traitor to the Spartans.
 By his own admission, he is very handsome.

 Finding himself seated on a couch with Socrates and Agathon, Alcibiades exclaims that Socrates, again, has managed to sit next to the most handsome man in the room.
 Socrates asks Agathon to protect him from the jealous rage of Alcibiades, asking Alcibiades to forgive him.
 Wondering why everyone seems sober, Alcibiades is informed of the night's agreement; after Socrates was ending his drunken ramblings, Alcibiades hopes that no one will believe a word Socrates was talking about, Alcibiades proposes to offer a panegyric to Socrates.

 Alcibiades begins by comparing Socrates to a statue of Silenus; the statue is ugly and hollow, and inside it is full of tiny golden statues of the gods.
 Alcibiades then compares Socrates to a satyr.
 Satyrs were often portrayed with the sexual appetite, manners, and features of wild beasts, and often with a large erection.
 Alcibiades states that when he hears Socrates speak, he feels overwhelmed.
 The words of Socrates are the only ones to have ever upset him so deeply that his soul started to realize that his aristocratic life was no better than a slave's.
 Socrates is the only man who has ever made Alcibiades feel shame.
 Yet all this is the least of it—Alcibiades was intrigued to allow himself to follow Socrates.
 Most people, he continues, do not know what Socrates is like on the inside:

 But once I caught him when he was open like Silenus' statues, and I had a glimpse of the figures he keeps hidden within: they were so godlike—so bright and beautiful, so utterly amazing—that I no longer had a choice.
 I just had to do whatever he told me.